syncfusion-content/maui-docs/MAUI/PDF-Viewer/Stamps.md

 {
     StampAnnotation stampAnnotation = CreateApprovedStandardStamp();

-    //Add the stamp to the PDF document using `SfPdfViewer` instance.
+    // Add the stamp to the PDF document using `SfPdfViewer` instance.
     PdfViewer.AddAnnotation(stampAnnotation);
 }
 {% endhighlight %}